 I think this is one of the best things to do in Oslo for kids, since at this attraction, you are allowed to climb about and explore a bit (even better if you a visiting Oslo with a toddler)!

 Visitors are welcomed aboard the actual vessel Roald Amundsen used to reach the South Pole.
 Recent additions to the museum include a continuous 270 degrees surround film shown from the deck of the Fram, as well as an igloo inspired by Roald Amundsen’s journey through the Northwest Passage.

 The Norwegian Folk Museum shows how people lived in Norway from 1500 to the present through its collections from around the country.
 One of the most special things to see at the museum is the Stave Church from Gol, dating back to the year 1200.
 This attraction also has over 160 historic buildings from various regions in Norway.

 The Viking Ship Museum – Bygdoy Peninsula

 Note: The Bygdoy Peninsula (sometime referred to as the “Museum Peninsula”), is only a 10 minute drive from downtown Oslo.
 You can get there by car, bus or ferry.
-While I only mention two museums in this post, if you have more time, you may also enjoy the Norsk Maritime Museum and the Norsk Folk Museum.
+While I only mention three of the museums in this post, if you have more time, you may also enjoy the Norsk Maritime Museum.